Asnivor/MedLaunch-Docs/pages/06.multiplayer/chapter.en.md

 ---
-title: Credits
+title: Multiplayer
 taxonomy:
     category:
         - docs
 ---

-# Credits
+# Multiplayer

 ===

-### Code/Projects/Libraries used and folks to thank
+### How to play online with other people

 ![Logo](../images/MedLaunch_sm.png)